Appendix B — Common Command Palette Commands

-Open the VS Code Command Palette to run these commands directly.
-On macOS, press Shift-Command-P. On Windows and Linux, press Shift-Control-P.
+Open the VS Code Command Palette with Shift-Command-P on macOS.
+On Windows and Linux, use Shift-Control-P.

 | Command | Use |